The Triumphal Entry

 The preface to the prophecy in Daniel 9:25 commands us to know and understand it.
 So, if we are on the track of the right solution, we should find the information we need.
 But if we are not on the right track, if we are forcing Scripture to fit a solution we have contrived but God did not intend, it is impossible that we would find such information.
 If it is there, it is there for only one reason—to enable us to solve the riddle.

 Do the Gospels in fact relate an event that marks the arrival of December 8/9, AD 31?
-Yes, the prediction we have just been considering—Jesus' prediction in Matthew 16:28 that some of His disciples would soon see Him coming in His kingdom.
+Yes.
+The event we are looking for is Jesus' prediction in Matthew 16:28 that some of His disciples would soon see Him coming in His kingdom.
 Why did Jesus announce the Transfiguration several days ahead of time, and why do the Gospels record His announcement?
 To show us that the month at the end of the sixty-nine weeks had now arrived.
 Thus, the time had come for Jesus to reveal Himself as Messiah the Prince.

 This announcement is actually the last in a series of earth-shaking announcements that He made in a single conversation with His disciples.
 The whole series points to the imminent close of the sixty-nine weeks.
 The fullest report of the conversation appears in Matthew 16.